 The cellphone and social media addicted teenagers are replacing real-life relationships, according to study findings.
 It further says that teenager cyberspace obsession has become an issue for parents.
 A study has published that most teenagers have less control over excessive time spending on cellphones connected to cyberspace.

 They cannot resist the internet and social media activities.
-More than 95% of teenagers have access to cellphones, and more than 75% remain online all day long on social networks, Like Facebook, SnapChat, and many more.
+More than 95% of teenagers have access to cellphones, and more than 75% remain online all day long on social Apps, Like Facebook, SnapChat, Instagram, Tiktok and many more.

 The first and foremost outcome between parents and teenagers is that sudden and massive emotional backlash.
-Taking your teen phone away could break down the level of trust in the parent’s child relationship.
+Taking your teen’s phone away could break down the level of trust in the parent’s child relationship.
+Most parents take teens’ phones away as punishment due to excessive screen time and inappropriate activities on social media and phone browsers.
 Taking the cell phone away could result in the kid’s withdrawal from the parents.
-Most parents take teens’ phones away as punishment due to excessive screen time and inappropriate activities on social media and phone browsers.
 Teens become violent and unwilling to resolve their issues and stay away from their parents.
 Moreover, sneaky behavior may occur in teens, and they do their best to have a cell phone in secret to interact with friends and perform online activities they used to.

 The cellphone has become a lifeline between the teenager and her phone.
 Beth Porters, a clinical psychologist in Westminster, Colorado, said that.
 Removing teen’s cellphones from their lives could exchange heated arguments, he added.